 - Total acres owned this value entered in Summary Information drives owned acreage reporting in FINPACK and FINBIN.
-Review to ensure the entry is accurate. - Number of operators. - Include Year Born and Year Started Farming for all operators in the operation. - Operator information Operator number 1 should always be the 'primary' student of the operation.
-For example, if a generational transfer occurs and the enrolled student is a MN MDA beginning farmer scholarship recipient, update the information for Operator number 1 to reflect this person's year born and year started farming. - If major unpaid resources are provided to the operation by a family member, it is recommended that a charge is included for the estimated value of those resources (hired labor, custom hire, land rent, or machine lease for example) with an offsetting personal income entry to balance cash. - Continue to tag Organic, Organic Transition, Specialty Crop, MDA Beginning Farmer Scholarships, and Veterans in whole farm special sorts. - Use the MN Water Quality Certified whole farm special sort for those operations that have been certified through Minnesota Department of Agriculture's Minnesota Agricultural Water Quality Certification Program (MAWQCP). - Enter detailed family living information for all farms keeping detailed records. - Labor Hours Make sure all labor hours are included for the farm operation.
-Place special emphasis on accuracy of unpaid family labor hours.
-This increases accuracy and consistency for all operations.
+Review to ensure the entry is accurate. - Number of operators. - Include Year Born and Year Started Farming for all operators in the operation. - Operator information Operator number 1 should always be the 'primary' farmer of the operation.
+For example, if a generational transfer occurs and the enrolled student is a MN MDA beginning farmer scholarship recipient, update the information for Operator number 1 to reflect this person's year born and year started farming. - If major unpaid resources are provided to the operation by a family member a charge needs to be included for the estimated value of those resources (hired labor, custom hire, land rent, or machine lease for example) with an offsetting personal income entry to balance cash. - Review whole farm special sorts: Emphasis on identifying Organic, Organic Transition, Specialty Crop, Beginning Farmer, Socially Disadvantaged/Limited Resource, and Veteran producers. - Use the MN Water Quality Certified whole farm special sort for those operations that have been certified through Minnesota Department of Agriculture's Minnesota Agricultural Water Quality Certification Program (MAWQCP). - Enter detailed family living information for all farms keeping detailed records. - Labor Hours Make sure ALL labor hours are included for the farm operation.
+Place special emphasis on unpaid family labor hours accuracy.
+This improves accuracy and consistency for all operations and allows for better comparisons.